Hajim3ND/Advent-of-Cyber-2023/day1/Task1.md

 to make it bypass security protocols.

-Screenshots can be found inthe images folder of day1.
+Screenshots can be found in the images folder of day1.

 Answers :
 ![answers.png](https://github.com/Hajim3ND/Advent-of-Cyber-2023/blob/main/day1/images/answers.png)